yangyi-li/yangyi-li.github.io/_pages/includes/intro.md

-I graduated from Wuyuzhang College, Sichuan University
+I am a senior student in Sichuan University